Willie Parker: College career

-Junior Year Willie played in 11 games and started only two.
+Parker played in 11 games and started only two his junior year.
 Parker was able to start the season-opener against Miami (Ohio) and at Virginia.
 He was able to finish the season second on the team with 70 carries for 236 yards and one touchdown.
 Willie was also able to haul in 12 passes for 104 yards.
-His most productive day of the season was in Carolina’s win at Syracuse with 79 yards rushing on 13 carries, averaging 6.1 yards per attempt.
-He had a 50-yard touchdown run to end the first quarter as the Tar Heels took a 10-0 lead vs. SU.
+His most productive day of the season was in Carolina's win at Syracuse with 79 yards rushing on 13 carries, averaging 6.1 yards per attempt.
+He had a 50-yard touchdown run to end the first quarter as the Tar Heels took a 10–0 lead vs. SU.
 Willie led the Tar Heels with 43 yards rushing on 13 attempts against NC State, and had one reception for five yards.
 Willie had a season-high 15 carries for only 36 yards and five receptions for 43 yards at Virginia.
-Willie’s usage began to slip away against Florida State when he only mounted six rushes for 26 yards.
+Willie's usage began to slip away against Florida State when he only mounted six rushes for 26 yards.
 Again against Maryland, his usage began to diminish when he only toted the ball four times for five yards.
 Willie gained 12 yards on four carries in the loss to Wake Forest.
 He also gained 12 yards on five carries against Arizona State.
 In a loss to the Longhorns, Willie was only able to gain 15 yards on two carriers.